 - Cover with a shower cap, or ideally wrap it in a very warm towel you don’t mind washing and leave for fifteen to twenty minutes.

-2. Homemade Avocado Oil Conditioner
+2. Homemade Avocado Oil Hair Mask

-3. Conditioner Enhancement
+3. Simple Conditioner Enhancement

-Not having hair long enough to really warrant the other treatments above that often, this is what I usually do myself.
+Not having hair long enough to really warrant the other hair masks above that often, this is the avocado oil hair treatment I usually do myself.

-I actually keep one bottle of this extra virgin and unrefined avocado oil in the bathroom for my hair and as a face moisturizer and one in the kitchen for healthy cooking and salad dressings.
-Regardless of where you keep it, avocado oil is best stored in a dark cupboard, away from the light for the longest shelf life.
+I actually keep one bottle of this extra virgin and unrefined avocado oil in the bathroom as an oil treatment for my hair and as a face moisturizer.
+Another one I use just in the kitchen for healthy cooking at high temperatures and as a great tasting salad dressing.